How to Drink Tea the Gong Fu Way, at Wai’s Tea House in Atlanta

 teapots at Gong Fu Tea at Wai's Tea House in Atlanta, GA

 A beautiful array of teapots.
 The famous Yixing (“Yee-shing”) clay teapots, because they are unglazed, become seasoned by absorbing the essential oils of the tea leaves, and so each Yixing teapot in your collection is dedicated to serving a particular tea.
 Wai’s Tea House also sells renowned, handmade Jian Zhan teasets (pictured at the top of this photo).
-BONUS for folks who come for a tea tasting: Sifu Wayne will invite you to select your Jian Zhan teacup for the tasting, which you may take home for $20.
-More about these later.

 jade tea room at Gong Fu Tea at Wai's Tea House in Atlanta, GA